-We’ve rounded up all the best soundbar deals, including everything from standalone soundbars to entire home-theater-in-a-box bundles from leading manufacturers like Bose and Sonos, so you don’t have to traipse all over the internet to hunt them down — and with prices starting as low as $50 and maxing out at $700, there’s bound to be something for everyone.
+We’ve rounded up all the best soundbar deals, including everything from standalone soundbars to entire home-theater-in-a-box bundles from leading manufacturers like Bose and Sonos, so you don’t have to traipse all over the internet to hunt them down — and with prices starting at only $60 and maxing out at $600, there’s bound to be something for everyone.

 Today’s best soundbar deals

 - — $200, was $240